-The following rules apply to the Laser Class boat (also known as the ILCA Dinghy) when used in JSA related events.
+The following rules apply to the ILCA Class dinghy (previously known as the Laser dinghy) when used in JSA related events.
 The JSA recognizes that the International Laser Class Association (ILCA) is the standard for class legal national and international competition.
-When sailing in JSA Laser events, the Rules of the ILCA will apply, except as follows:
+When sailing in JSA ILCA events, the Rules of the ILCA North America Class will apply, except as follows: